awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

 --------------------------------------------------------------------------------
 Welcome to the AWS Systems Manager SDK Getting Started scenario.
-This Java program demonstrates how to interact with AWS Systems Manager using the AWS SDK for Java (v2).
+This Java program demonstrates how to interact with AWS Systems Manager using the AWS SDK.
 AWS Systems Manager is the operations hub for your AWS applications and resources and a secure end-to-end management solution.
 The program's primary functionalities include creating a maintenance window, creating a document, sending a command to a document, listing documents, listing commands, creating an OpsItem, modifying an OpsItem, and deleting AWS SSM resources.